AINativeKit/chatgpt-apps-sdk-devtools/README.md

 ## 🙏 Acknowledgments

 Built with ❤️ for the ChatGPT app developer community.
-Special thanks to the AINativeKit team for providing the foundation for ChatGPT app development.
+This tool helps developers build and test ChatGPT Apps using the ChatGPT Apps SDK, making development faster and more enjoyable.